-If a member of staff breaches our policy, action will be taken in line with our staff code of conduct and child protection and safeguarding policy.
+If a member of staff breaches our policy, action will be taken in line with our code of conduct, child protection and safeguarding policy and management of allegations policy.

-If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our child protection and safeguarding policy.
+If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our child protection and safeguarding policy and management of allegations policy.